Sleep study: Polysomnogram

-Multiple sleep latency test (MSLT)
+Multiple sleep latency test

-The MSLT measures, by several nap opportunities in one day, how long it takes a person to fall asleep.
-It also determines whether REM sleep appears upon falling asleep.
+The multiple sleep latency test measures, by several (four) nap opportunities in one day, how long it takes a person to fall asleep.
+It also determines whether rapid eye movement sleep sleep appears upon falling asleep.
 It is usually performed immediately after an overnight study.
 This test is the standard to test for narcolepsy and idiopathic hypersomnia.

-Maintenance of wakefulness test (MWT)
+Maintenance of wakefulness test

 This test measures whether a person can stay awake during a time when she or he is normally awake.
-Like the MSLT, the MWT is performed in a sleep diagnostic center over 4 - 5 nap periods.
+Like the multiple sleep latency tests, the maintenance of wakefulness test is performed in a sleep diagnostic center over 4–5 nap periods.
 A mean sleep onset latency of less than 10 minutes is suggestive of excessive daytime sleepiness.

-Home sleep test (HST)
+Home sleep test

 These typically include the individual whose sleep is being studied receiving a portable monitor and may include other items such as a finger clip and an airflow sensor.
 Items measured include oxygen saturation, heart rate, airflow, body movement, time spent snoring, sleep position, and brain waves.

+A home sleep apnea test allows calculation of apnea-hypopnea index and respiratory disturbance index and differentiation between primary snoring and obstructive sleep apnea.